phil-opp/blog_os/blog/content/edition-2/posts/07-hardware-interrupts/index.md

 ## What's next?

-Timer interrupts are essential for an operating system because they provide a way to periodically interrupt the running process and regain control of the kernel.
+Timer interrupts are essential for an operating system because they provide a way to periodically interrupt the running process and let the kernel regain control.
 The kernel can then switch to a different process and create the illusion of multiple processes running in parallel.

 But before we can create processes or threads, we need a way to allocate memory for them.
 The next posts will explore memory management to provide this fundamental building block.